khederTa/Six-Degrees-of-Kevin-Bacon/README.md

 ## Additional Enhancements:

 Feel free to explore the code and contribute any additional enhancements or improvements.
-Share your ideas and collaborate to make this Tic-Tac-Toe project even more exciting!
+Share your ideas and collaborate to make this Six Degrees of Kevin Bacon project even more exciting!

 ## Credits: